 In Microsoft Outlook for Mac 2011, you receive a "No Results" message when you try to search for an email message or apply a filter to a folder.
 Task items will not be displayed in the Tasks folder.
-Additionally, when you search by using the Mac OS native Spotlight Search, your search may not be successful.
+Additionally, when you search for mail items by using the Mac OS native Spotlight Search, your search may or may not be successful.

 This issue may occur for one of the following reasons:

 - Spotlight Search indexing is incomplete.

 - The Outlook Identity name contains special characters such as the slash mark (/).